You are here

 For optimum freshness and food safety, eggs should be kept at a constant temperature below 20°C. To avoid the typical temperature fluctuations in a domestic kitchen, we recommend that eggs are stored in their box in the fridge.
 See our egg storage and handling page for more information.

-Why aren’t eggs kept in a fridge in supermarkets?
+Why aren’t eggs refrigerated in supermarkets?

 Can I recycle egg shells?